Himanshu7509/Elite_Jobs_Backend/README.md

 ## Role-Based Access Control

-The application implements role-based access control with two user roles:
+The application implements role-based access control with three user roles:

 1. **jobSeeker**: Can apply for jobs, manage their profile, and track applications
 2. **jobHoster**: Can post jobs, review applications, and manage their company profile
+3. **recruiter**: Has extended privileges to view all job seekers, filter applicants by various criteria, and manage job postings

 Middleware functions ensure that users can only access endpoints appropriate for their role.